philippeflores/philippeflores.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2021-11-23 14:00:00-0400
+date: 2022-08-22 14:00:00-0400
 inline: true
 related_posts: true
 ---

-Participation to the final of the contest "Mon projet IA en 180 secondes" organized by the CHRU of Nancy.
+Visit of the Department of Mathematics at University of British Columbia (UBC) in Vancouver, Canada.